mertk0ca/ML-Agents-2D-AI-Racing-Game/README.md

 Match 3 Sensor: Detects the game state in Match 3 style games.

 Ray Perception Sensor 2D/3D: Detects objects in 2D/3D environments.
+(We are going to use this.)

 Render Texture Sensor: Provides data using render textures.